What is Leading Edge?

 We never ask schools to leave the programme mid-year.
 Where this happens, we recommend that schools make the most of the network for the remainder of the year, we can support in finding connections within the network to support with your development areas.

-Can we join Leading Edge if we are not affiliated to SSAT?
+Can we join the SSAT Leading Edge network if we are not a member of SSAT?

-No, Leading Edge is coordinated by SSAT and so is only open to affiliated schools.
+No, Leading Edge is coordinated by SSAT and so is only open to SSAT member schools.

 Is it possible sign up for a smaller package of activities?

-Leading Edge membership is sold as a package and it is not possible to have partial membership.
-However, if you are joining the programme late in the year and have missed key activities, get in touch with us by email and we will look to offer you a reduced rate.
+The Leading Edge programme is sold as a package and it is not possible to have partial involvement.
+However, if you are joining the programme late in the year and have missed key activities, get in touch with us by email to discuss your options.

 The Leading Edge year runs from 1 April to 31 March.

-What are the key events and activities of Leading Edge?
+What are the key events and activities of the Leading Edge network?

-- School Visits programme – every school in the programme is entitled to an annual visit from a Leading Edge adviser; a practitioner with close and current understanding of what’s happening nationally and in our network, to support links between schools and the sharing of great practice.
+- School visits programme.
+We visit every school in the programme every year.
+Our visits are undertaken by our team of consultant headteachers and SSAT senior education leads.
+All of our visit team are exceptional former headteachers, with extensive experience of leading a high-performing school.
+Your consultant headteacher can support you and your team with self-review and school improvement planning.
 If you decide to apply for accreditation in the Framework for Exceptional Education the Leading Edge visit will become a moderation visit.
 If you wish to have an additional visit you may do so at an extra cost of £300.

-- Framework for Exceptional Education – the framework supports ongoing school development and improvement, enabling you to review current practice and identify next steps.
-Through the Leading Edge network you can work collaboratively with other schools around the focus areas and receive accreditation to recognise the areas in which your practice is ‘transforming.’
+- SSAT Framework for Exceptional Education– the framework supports ongoing school improvement, enabling you to review current practice and identify next steps.
+Through the Leading Edge network you can work collaboratively with other schools to peer review your practice and receive accreditation to recognise the areas in which your practice is ‘transforming.’

-- Leading Edge Leadership conference – a conference exclusive to Leading Edge schools and designed to provide inspiration and updates for senior leaders of high-performing schools.
-One free place at the conference is offered as part of Leading Edge membership.
+- SSAT Leading Edge Leadership Conference.
+Our annual Leading Edge leadership conference is exclusive to Leading Edge schools and designed to provide inspiration and updates for senior leaders of high-performing schools.
+One free place at the conference is offered as part of the Leading Edge programme.

 - Leading Edge Directory – the directory showcases the expertise of schools in the network, enabling you to make useful connections and share practice.

-- Leading Change – a termly journal packed with news, articles and case studies from Leading Edge schools.
+- Leading Change Magazine– the Leading Edge magazine; packed with news, articles and case studies from Leading Edge schools.

-- Innovation Grants – Leading Edge is committed to supporting innovative practice in Leading Edge schools.
+- Innovation grants– we are committed to supporting innovative practice in Leading Edge schools.
 Every school in the network has a chance to bid for £1000 funding to support a project they are working on.
 Schools are able to submit more than one application.
-The outcomes of the successful projects are published to all Leading Edge members.
+The outcomes of the successful projects are published to all Leading Edge schools.

-What can we expect from Leading Edge activities?
+What can you expect from Leading Edge activities?

 Leading Edge offers a range of high-quality activities throughout the year that enable different members of your team to engage with colleagues from across the network.